divakarmanivel/pokemondivision/README.md

 Pokémon, Gotta Catch'em All, and Game Boy are all trademarks of Nintendo.
 This game is not affiliated with Nintendo, Creatures, or GameFreak.

 Created and Maintained by Divakar Manivel.
+Licensed under GNU General Public License v3.0.